wp-plugins/postman-gmail-extension/readme.txt

 = What URI do I enter to whitelist the plugin? =

-If your WordPress is configured with WP_HTTP_BLOCK_EXTERNAL to prevent outbound connections, you may exempt the Gmail APIs with this definition:
+If your WordPress site is configured with WP_HTTP_BLOCK_EXTERNAL to prevent outbound connections, you may exempt the Gmail APIs with this definition:

 > define('WP_ACCESSIBLE_HOSTS', 'www.googleapis.com');